 - 米小圈上学记系列 (Genuine Rice Circle Series) – 258 tracks

 - 哈利波特 (Harry Potter Series) – 13 tracks

 - 三毛流浪记 (The Wanderings of SanMao) – 35 tracks

-7. Stories about Chinese Festivals narrated in Mandarin Chinese
+7. Audiobooks about Chinese Festivals in Mandarin Chinese

 Do you have other favorite stories on Ximalaya that should be added to this list?
 Please share in the comments below!